Facebook pixel

 “It was pretty fun getting to meet Chris Carmichael,” Jeri said.
 “He told me to do repetitive stuff and get used to the bike, the gears, and brakes.”

-“He told me that the pros started out where I am starting out.
+“He told me that the pros started where I am starting out.
 That really stuck with me.”

 One of the best parts of the experience was knowing that she would soon ride bikes with her grandson, who is eight years old.